 It’s hard to determine comfort when you’re shopping online.
 So, for that reason, we asked 11 men to tell us the most comfortable shoe they’ve ever bought.
 Some recommended classics (converse; pumas).
 Others, with more than a few qualifiers, recommended pure-comfort footwear like Tom’s Shoes, and, yes, those dad-classics, Tevas.
 Still others recommended specific yard shoes and golf shoes that keep their feet warm and comfortable all day when they’re doing what they love.
 All of this footwear come branded as the most comfortable shoes these men have ever worn.
 Here are their selections.

 These were a gift because I grew up skateboarding and liked the look.
 They seemed like Vans' Sk8-His that I used to wear ripping around the neighborhood.
 But the more I've read about the company, the more I like them.
 Besides being super comfy and breezy, they're also super eco-friendly, which is cool, since eventually I'll wear them out and have to get rid of them.
-But so far, they're holding up really well. - Bjorn, 38, Tennessee.
+But so far, they're holding up really well. - Bjorn, 29, Madison, Indiana.

 I hate dressing up.
 Totally hate it.
 But these shoes wear like a sneaker.
 They've got a soft bottom that's good all day, and the laces only cross twice over my high arches.
 Even better, because they're leather, they raise the profile on just about any outfit, from shorts to slacks, when sneakers or flip flops would get me a look.
 My wife is thrilled, and finally I'm actually comfortable.
 Win-win. - Tony, 26, Washington, D.C.